• Skip to primary navigation

 • Even though the instructions are for the stove-top, this can also be made in an Instant Pot using the "Saute" setting.

-• While I highly recommend making this recipe from scratch using a whole chicken, you can substitute shredded chicken (or rotisserie) and store-bought or homemade bone broth.
+• While I highly recommend making this recipe from scratch using a whole chicken, you can substitute shredded chicken or a store-bought rotisserie and storebought or homemade bone broth.

 • Leftovers can be stored in the fridge for 5 to 7 days BUT….
 The zucchini can get a little soggy.
 You can store zucchini noodles separately if desired.